sonyahack1/PortSwigger/SQL_injection-4_querying_the_database_type_and_version_on_MySQL_and_Microsoft/SQL_injection-querying_the_database_type_and_version_on_MySQL_and_Microsoft___19.05.2025.md

 ```

-> To solve this lab, you need to output a string containing the version of the `MySQL` database.
+> To solve this lab I need to output a string containing the version of the `MySQL` database.
 To do this I need to execute a query like `select @@version`:

 ![mysql_version](./screenshots/mysql_version.png)

 > I will use the `UNION` operator in the sql query to combine two `SELECT` queries to extract data.

-> To perform this attack, I will first determine the number of columns.
+> To perform this attack I will first determine the number of columns.
 I will automate the process using brute force via `BurpSuite`.
 > We will generate a text document with a sequence of numbers from 1 to 10 (for example) via the `seq` tool:

 ```bash